-- The member of staff in charge of the boarding house, must be aware of specific fire procedures relating to the building, including the fire alarm panel, evacuation procedures and safety measures to be followed. - Responsible for implementing the policy and procedures at local level, in the boarding houses. - To ensure all staff operating in the House are aware of the location and contents of the fire procedures. - Responsible for carrying out practice fire drills for houses on a termly basis, entering the details into the fire logbook and ensuring appropriate actions are taken to rectify any issues discovered.
+- The member of staff in charge of the boarding house, must be aware of specific fire procedures relating to the building, including the fire alarm panel, evacuation procedures and safety measures to be followed. - Responsible for implementing the policy and procedures at local level, in the boarding houses. - To ensure all staff operating in the House are aware of the location and contents of the fire procedures. - Responsible for carrying out practice fire drills both day and night-time hours for houses on a termly basis, entering the details into the fire logbook and ensuring appropriate actions are taken to rectify any issues discovered.